yuliskov/SmartTube/README.md

 ### Q: Can I download videos?

-A: not with SmartTube
+A: Not with SmartTube

 ### Q: Can updates be installed automatically?

-A: no, this is technically not possible.
+A: No, this is technically not possible.
 Only the preinstalled app manager (usually Google PlayStore, Amazon AppStore, etc) has the required permission.
 All other apps, incl.
 SmartTube can only show open installation prompt.
 A workaround using root would be possible, but hasn't been implemented yet.

 ### Q: Can I whitelist ads on some channels?

-A: no, this is not possible.
+A: No, this is not possible.
 SmartTube does not have any code to display ads.
 Adding this functionality would actually take time and effort, which is instead spent on adding useful features and fixing bugs.